robkuz/robkuz.github.io/_posts/2016-12-20-Creating-Expressive-Error-Messages-with-Business-Rule-Functions.md

 ## How could that work?

-Also let's create a a type and some BusinessRules for it.
+Let's do a show case and create a type and some BusinessRules for it.

 ### Types